chaoss/education/README.md

 ## Submission of Script/Recorded Video/Edited Videos
 To submit your Script/Recorded Video/Edited Videos:

 *   Add your submission in the [Submission.md file](https://github.com/chaoss/education/blob/main/Submission.md)
 *   Include the link to the Script/Recorded Video or Edited Videos to the issue you worked on, and send a PR.

 To send a PR, [follow this guide](https://chaoss.community/kb/dco-setup).

-   **Here's how to send your PR with ease using the command line to avoid DOC errors:**
+**How to send your PR with ease using the command line to avoid DOC errors:**

     1. Add your changes to the Submission.md file
     2. After that, click on New Terminal and add the following git command: